Asia

 Xi Jinping travels to North Korea to prevent Kim Jong-un from leaning towards Moscow

-China tries to recover the space of influence that Russia has begun to occupy, especially as a result of the war in Ukraine
+China tries to recover the space of influence that Russia has begun to occupy, especially following the war in Ukraine

 Kim Jong-un and Xi Jinping in a file image, in Beijing.